 Look after local wildlife

-We’re now into the toughest months of the year for wild birds and other garden wildlife, so now is a great time to give them a helping hand.
+We’re now into the toughest months of the year for wild birds and other garden wildlife, so now is a great time to garden for wildlife to give them a helping hand.

 Provide *bird seed (or make your own bird feeders) and a *bird bath, and top them up regularly.
 You can also leave an area of the garden intact rather than cutting down dead plants.
 This will provide seedheads for birds to feed on, and fallen stems for small mammals, frogs, toads and insects to shelter in.